 - set out the basis upon which authorisation for release of the information is claimed

 - specify what information is required and why it is needed.

 Employers and recruitment agencies

 Prospective employers and recruitment agencies often seek to verify that a student has received an award (a degree, graduate certificate or graduate diploma) from Deakin.

 To facilitate this, Deakin maintains GradSearch, an online qualification verification tool.
 To search for a graduate, two search items from the following list must be provided: surname / date of birth / student ID.
 Please note that GradSearch does not provide a full transcript of results.

 Requests for access to, and correction of personal information are managed under the Freedom of Information Act 1982 (Vic).
-Review further information on how to make an application for access under the Freedom of Information Act 1982.
+To make a FOI request, please visit Freedom of Information.

 Complaints should be directed as follows: